Current Graduate Students

 Katrina Lee is a first year graduate student in the ISTP program concentrating in Space Policy.
 She graduated from Virginia Commonwealth University Honors College in 2023.
 Previously, Katrina has interned at National Aeronautics and Space Administration (NASA) as a Communications and Engagement Intern in NASA’s Space Communications and Navigation (SCaN) Division.
 She accepted a full-time position in July 2023, as the Engagement Officer for NASA’s Commercialization, Innovation, and Synergies (CIS) Office.
 In her role, Katrina supports engagement opportunities with the goal of promoting partnerships with private entities, civil and defense agencies, and other nation’s governments to further space communication and navigation capabilities.
 She also was a Legislative Fellow at a lobbying firm called Monument Advocacy, where she had the opportunity to work with space clients and conduct legislative research.
 As part of the ISTP program, She is excited about researching the development of international cooperation in space, and how that is evolving with the introduction of the private sector.

-Yubi Peterson is a first year graduate student in the ISTP program concentrating on Space Policy.
+Yubi Peterson is a second-year graduate student in the ISTP program concentrating on Space Policy.
 She currently works at Peace Corps as a Product Manager and IT Specialist.
 Previously, she served as a Peace Corps Volunteer teaching English in Guizhou, China.
 She graduated from the University of Hawai’i at Mānoa with a Bachelors in Computer Science and in Economics.
 She has an interest in orbital debris removal and the use of space technologies in the Arctic.
 In her free time, she enjoys backpacking, surfing, and scuba diving.

 Image of Ryan Puleo

-Ryan Puleo is a first-year master’s student at the Elliott School’s Space Policy Institute.
+Ryan Puleo is a second-year master’s student at the Elliott School’s Space Policy Institute.
 Ryan graduated magna cum laude from The George Washington University in 2023 with a B.A. in International Affairs, a concentration in international economics, and a minor in economics.
 He currently works as an analyst at BryceTech and his work concentrates on financial and economic analysis.
 Ryan has worked on BryceTech’s annual Start-up Space report for the past three years and has a keen interest in the economics and business of the space industry.
 During his time at SPI, Ryan will research how the business of the space industry has evolved in recent years, as well as what the future of this field will look like.
 In his free time, Ryan enjoys playing soccer, reading, and watching GW’s basketball teams.

 Image of Sydney Wisnosky